propublica/sunlight-congress/source/index.md

 /bills?apikey=[your_api_key]
 ```

-Or, by setting the key as the value of a `X-APIKEY` HTTP request header.
+Or, by setting the key as the value of an `X-APIKEY` HTTP request header.

 ### Filtering